JaredHane98/AWS-EKS-AURORA/README.md

 aws iam create-policy --policy-name db-policy-1 --policy-document file://iam-policy.json
 ```

 Create the service account.
-Replace the --attach-policy-arn with the one from the previos step.
+Replace the --attach-policy-arn with the one from the previous step.

 ```bash
 eksctl create iamserviceaccount --name db-service-account-1 --namespace default --cluster db-cluster-1 \